-The ARC3409 Arts Studios are owned and operated by the homeowners of ARC 3409 Wilson Blvd.
+The ARC3409 Arts Studios are owned and operated by the homeowners of ARC 3409 Unit Owners Association.
 We are community members who live, work, and are invested in the success of our neighborhood.
 This includes the arts as part of that community ecosystem.
-Prior to transitioning ownership to condo owners, the building was owned by a developer who opened up the art studios to local artists.
-We agree with this mission and want to provide this opportunity to more artists to create their work and interact with the community.
+Prior to transitioning ownership to the unit owners association, the building was owned by a developer who opened up the art studios to local artists based on a Site Plan requirement.
+We continue this mission and want to provide the opportunity to artists who can create their work and interact with the community.

-The artists that are selected are invited to engage with both the residents of 3409 Wilson Blvd. as well as the local surrounding community and partners.
-We are closely located to the Arlington Arts Center, The Gallery at Clarendon, George Mason and are excited to be a part of this growing Arlington arts community.
-Artists will use work space as a platforms to bring the arts into the community in a visible and accessible format.
+The artists that are selected are invited to engage with both the residents of ARC 3409. as well as the local surrounding community and partners.
+We are closely located to the Arlington Arts Center, The Gallery at Clarendon, George Mason University and are excited to be a part of this growing Arlington arts community.
+Artists will use work space as a platform to bring the arts into the community in a visible and accessible format.

-We offers 4 private work spaces that range in square feet from 245 - 329 ft.
-The studio fees range from $460 - $610 per month, depending on the square footage.
-The studio fees include water, electricity, heat and a/c.
+We offers four private work spaces that range in square feet from 245 - 329 ft.
+The studio fees range from $460.00 - $610.00 per month, depending on the square footage.
+The studio fees include water, electricity, and heating and air conditioning.
 There is a shared restroom that is accessible through a separate entrance.
 All studios have excellent natural light and working sinks.
-Artists have 24hr access, 365 days a year to their studio.
-Artists who are selected will have access to create gallery exhibitions in the gallery space and other common spaces throughout the building with prior approval for use of the building common areas.
+Artists have 24 hour access, 365 days a year to their studios.
+Artists who are selected will have access to create gallery exhibitions in the gallery space.

 All artistic disciplines will be considered, including cross-disciplinary work.
 All artists in the Virginia, Maryland, and Washington, DC Metro area are eligible to apply for a three-year term in one of our subsidized studios.
 Artists can renew once, limiting the total lease term to six years.
 This is done to allow as many artists as possible to benefit from this program.